raspberrypilearning/build-crumble-motor-buggy/en/step_9.md

 --- task ---

-And inside the `else`{:class="crumblecontrol"} open section, add our code to make your buggy turn left.
+And inside the `else`{:class="crumblecontrol"} open section, add your code to make your buggy turn left.

 ![New variable called direction](images/randomJourney2_codeStep7.png)